How & When to Fertilize Desert Palms

 What to Look for in a Palm Fertilizer

-But in the case of palms, their nutritional needs are unique, and a special fertilizer actually is warranted.
+But in the case of palms, their nutritional needs are unique, and a special fertilizer is actually warranted.
 Here’s what to look for when buying a palm fertilizer.

 NPK Macronutrient Ratio for Palms